How to grill fish without sticking and other common pitfalls

 The next step is preparing your grill.
 A clean grate, free of any charred, cooked-on food is essential.

-That doesn’t mean you have to scrub it back to shiny newness, Karmel said, who advises washing the grate with soap, water and a sponge, if necessary.
+That doesn’t mean you have to scrub it back to shiny newness, said Karmel, who advises washing the grate with soap, water and a sponge, if necessary.
 “The more you use your grill the better seasoned it is,” she said.
-“If you have some nice built up seasoning that will help prevent sticking.”
+“If you have some nice built-up seasoning that will help prevent sticking.”

-If you have the presence of mind to scrape away cooked-on residue after each use, that’s great, but Zuccarello says he’s usually too busy digging into the feast with family and friends to think about cleaning.
+If you have the presence of mind to scrape away cooked-on residue after each use, that’s great, but Zuccarello says he’s usually too busy digging into the feast with family and friends.
 So, he cleans the grill before each use.

-“When the grill grate is hot, whether it is before or just after cooking, that’s the best time to clean because the warm grill grates will let go of whatever is stuck on them more easily,” he said.
+“When the grill grate is hot ... that’s the best time to clean because the warm grill grates will let go of whatever is stuck on them more easily,” he said.

 “Our go-to method for a gas grill is turn all the burners on high for 15 minutes — or longer.
 For a charcoal, in general, once you put the hot charcoal in and then cover it, you can heat it for about 5 minutes.”

-Then, he uses a grill brush to loosen any stuck-on particles.
-If you don’t have a grill brush, you can use a balled up piece of foil and long tongs to scrape the grate.
-(Note: If your grate has lot of bits and pieces stuck on, get the grill very hot, cover it and let it sit for about a half hour or until the grates are covered in white ash.
-Then, you should be able to easily clean it.)
+Then, he uses a grill brush to loosen stuck-on particles.
+If you don’t have a grill brush, you can use balled-up foil and long tongs.
+(Note: If your grate has lot of bits and pieces stuck on, get the grill very hot, cover it and let it sit for about a half-hour or until the grates are covered in white ash before cleaning.)

 Zuccarello and Karmel disagree about the next step.